TritonDataCenter/rfd/rfd/0026/README.md

 via the Docker API (e.g by using the `mount` command manually from within a VM), because currently there doesn't seem to be any way to track that usage cleanly and efficiently.

-###### Implementation

-In order to determine users of a shared volume, the Volumes API uses a reference counting mechanism.
-The `references` property of each Volumes object is a list of VM UUIDs.
-VMs that mount a shared volume have their UUID in its `references` list.

-After a shared volume is created, its references list is initially empty.
-When a Docker container mounts it, the VM's UUID is added to the references list.
-When the same VM is deleted, its UUID is removed from the `references` list.

-Stopped Docker container that mount a given volume are not removed from the `references` list to align the reference counting mechanism with Docker's engine's behavior.

-A shared volume can be deleted only when the `references` list is empty, or if a `force` flag is set on the requests that implement volume deletion.

-A counter could be used to implement the same mechanism, but having the UUID of all references helps when debugging issues related to reference counting.

-The first implementation of the APIs related to shared volumes will not be notified of state changes for VMs that reference shared volume objects, instead the list of references will be updated (e.g by doing an indexed search on VMAPI to find active VMs in the current set of references) when requests that need up to date data are handled (e.g when a `DeleteVolume` request is handled).

 ##### Persistent storage